DaiseyCode/lmwrapper/README.md

 - [X] Handle if openai batch expires unfinished in 24hrs (though not actually tested or observed this)
 - [X] Automatically splitting up batch when exceeding 100MB prompts limit
 - [X] Handling of failed prompts (like when have too many tokens).
 Use LmPrediction.has_errors and LmPrediction.error_message to check for an error on a response.
+- [X] Handle when there are duplicate prompts in batch submission
 - [ ] Claude batching
-- [ ] Handle when there are duplicate prompts in batch submission
 - [ ] Handle when a given prompt has `num_completions>1`
 - [ ] Automatically clean up API files after done (right now end up with a lot of file in [storage](https://platform.openai.com/storage/files).
 There isn't an obvious cost for these batch files, but this might change and it would be better to clean them up.)
+- [ ] Fancy batching of HF
+- [ ] Configuration setting for whether process killing (like with ctrl+c) should attempt to kill the batch.
+Right now it intentially persists in background.
+Maybe takes adding a predictions.cancel_all() prop and user can make their own context.
+- [ ] Concurrent batching when in ASAP mode
+- [ ] A "scheduler" paradigm trading off batch, flex, and ASAP processing to hit some timing target
 - [ ] Test on free-tier accounts.
 It is not clear what the tiny request limit counts
-- [ ] Fancy batching of HF
-- [ ] Concurrent batching when in ASAP mode

 Please open an issue if you want to discuss one of these or something else.